R2D2Power/R2D2Power/README.md

 <!--![Tesla](https://cdn.iconscout.com/icon/free/png-256/free-tesla-3629186-3030326.png)
 -->

-- My focus in job right now is C# as automatiton language programming, ESPEL+ for Epson robots programming and Artifitial Vision with Cognex for inspect the production line.
+- My focus in job right now is C# as automatiton language programming, SPEL+ for Epson robots programming and Artifitial Vision with Cognex for inspect the production line.

 ### My personal insterest are: